SimonBoehly/mapomatic/README.md

 ```python
 [11, 14, 13].
 ```
 A priori it is not clear which of the presented methods is better.
-But it is useful to know that there are slightly different approaches.
+They difference between them is the following: when choosing method 1, we count a collision into the score as soon as one of the potentially harmful qubit-pair is on the mapping, so-to-say we look at intersections of mapping-qubits and collision-qubits.
+When choosing method 2, we only count a collision into the score if the full collision-qubit pair is inside the mapping; so-to-say if the collision qubits are a subset of the mapping qubits.

 ### Cutting out Layouts affected by collisions